EricSiq/STT-Messenger/README.md

 # STT Messenger | CA3 Software Testing Case Study

-STT Messenger is a high fidelity demonstration project for the CA3 Software Testing case study.
-It showcaseshow modern social media platforms can use rigorous testing methodologies to protect minors and vulnerable populations from toxic content and privacy leaks.
+STT Messenger is a high fidelity demonstration project for the Software Testing Case Study.
+It showcases how modern social media platforms can use rigorous testing methodologies to protect minors and vulnerable populations from toxic content and privacy leaks online.

 ## 1. Key Features
 * 12-Point Security Matrix: Comprehensive protection against slurs, PII, scams, malware, and XSS.